ivan98q/389Rfall18/week/2/writeup/README.md

 5. 142.93.117.193 links to the "admin" site.
 I found it by clicking the admin part of the site.

 6. If you scan the ports for the IP address found above with netcat you can find a few different services that are on the server.
 There's an ssh port and there's an administrative service that seems to be the target.
 This is the server for the administrative part of the website so it's a bit different.
+The server is located in New York and it's owned by Digital Ocean.

 7. Ubuntu.
 There's a few different ways.
 I just typed a random directory that wasn't real and it just told me.